Facebook advertising is considered to be one of the most effective & affordable advertising mediums available today.

 If you want to target your ads for both mobile and desktops, it is advisable to keep them separate.
 In other words, create different advert sets for mobile and desktops.

 People behave differently on mobiles and desktops.
-You need to learn the behaviour of your targeted audience so that you can focus more on the areas that are working well for your ads.
+You need to learn the behavior of your targeted audience so that you can focus more on the areas that are working well for your ads.

-Similar to the logic of having different ads for both mobile and desktop, you must have separate ads sets for newsfeed and right column.
+Similar to the logic of having different ads for both mobile and desktop, you must have separate ad sets for the newsfeed and right column.

-If you notice, there’s more space available to write an ad copy/text for newsfeed ads as compared to a right column ad.
-Also, the image size of right column ad is smaller as compared to a newsfeed ad.
+If you notice, there’s more space available to write ad copy/text for newsfeed ads as compared to a right-column ad.
+Also, the image size of the right-column ad is smaller than compared of a newsfeed ad.

-You must view the insights of your audience regularly and analyse the best performing gender & age-group.
+You must view the insights of your audience regularly and analyze the best-performing gender & age group.
 Based on your analysis, you can make appropriate changes in your Facebook ads campaign and focus more on the things that work for you.

-Instead of targeting age group 25-45, split them like 25-35 & 35-45.
-But make these adjustments after analysing your campaign’s insights only.
+Instead of targeting the age group 25-45, split them into 25-35 & 35-45.
+But make these adjustments after analyzing your campaign’s insights only.

 #4 Avoid Ad Fatigue

-Running same set of ads for longer period of time results in ad fatigue.
-Yes, if your targeted audience keep getting same ads for so many times, they’ll start to get annoyed.
+Running the same set of ads for a longer period of time results in ad fatigue.
+Yes, if your targeted audience keeps getting the same ads so many times, they’ll start to get annoyed.